 They will worm the pups, feed them 3 - 4 times a day, start the socialisation process and play with them so they are used to being handled, keep them clean, warm and dry and much more besides.

-The breeder should be happy to answer all your questions and even to take the puppy back themselves if anything happens at any time that means you cannot keep it.
+The breeder should be happy to answer all your questions about owning a Border Terrier and even to take the puppy back themselves if anything happens at any time that means you cannot keep it.
 The puppy would not be in this world if not for your breeder, so they have a big responsibility to ensure the health and welfare of the puppy.

 Good luck in your search; make sure this is the breed for you and that you know all about their pros and cons.
 Accept them